MicrosoftDocs/cloud-adoption-framework/docs/resources/networking-vdc.md

 A virtual datacenter requires connectivity to external networks to offer services to customers, partners, or internal users.
 This need for connectivity refers not only to the Internet, but also to on-premises networks and datacenters.

-Customers control which services can access and be accessed from the public internet.
+Customers control the services that can access and be accessed from the public internet.
 This access is controlled by using [Azure Firewall][AzFW] or other types of virtual network appliances (NVAs), custom routing policies by using [user-defined routes][UDR], and network filtering by using [network security groups][NSG].
 We recommend that all internet-facing resources also be protected by the [Azure DDoS Protection Standard][DDoS].

 Enterprises may need to connect their virtual datacenter to on-premises datacenters or other resources.
 This connectivity between Azure and on-premises networks is a crucial aspect when designing an effective architecture.
 Enterprises have two different ways to create this interconnection: transit over the Internet or via private direct connections.